Chin-Sun/hvac-agent/README.md

 **Asking one question at a time:**

-The biggest change is making the agent ask only one question at a time.
-When you ask for multiple things in one message, users will miss stuff or get confused.
-I changed it to work like this: ask for one specific thing, wait for the answer, then ask for the next thing.
-This makes sure we collect every piece of information correctly.
+The biggest change is enforcing one question at a time.
+When you ask for multiple things in one message, users easily miss stuff or get confused.
+I switched to a state machine approach - ask for one specific field, wait for the answer, then move to the next.
+This ensures every field gets properly collected.

 **Following strict priority order:**

-The previous version had priorities (CRITICAL/HIGH/MEDIUM/LOW) but didn't really follow them strictly.
-Now there's a strict order that the agent must follow.
-I also increased from four conversation strategies (A/B/C/D) to six (A/B/C/D/E/F).
-Each strategy matches a specific priority level.
-This way, the agent can figure out which priority level is missing information and use the right strategy for it.
+The previous version had priorities (CRITICAL/HIGH/MEDIUM/LOW) but didn't really enforce them.
+Now there's a STRICT PRIORITY ORDER that the agent must follow.
+I also expanded from four strategies (A/B/C/D) to six (A/B/C/D/E/F), with each strategy corresponding to a specific priority stage.
+This way, the agent can identify which priority level is missing data and apply the appropriate strategy.

 **Better rules for skipping questions:**